songzhw/songzhw.github.io/and_archi/2018-05-10-work-manager.md

 * KEEP: keep the existing task, ignore the new task
 * APPEND: keep both tasks

+### 6. Caution
+PeriodicWorkRequest could do the periodic work, but the least interval is 15 minutes (900s).
+So if your requirement is doing sth every 10 minutes, maybe PeriodWorkRequest is not good for you.

 ## Conclusion
 WorkManager is not a replacement with RxJava/AsyncTask.
 It is used for those task that need to be done even if your app is killed.